Who couldn’t use more LOVE and less of everything else in their life?

 He loves us and woos us back to himself to find health and healing.
 He plants people in our paths to show us His great love in beautiful and unexpected ways.

-I had more disappointments to come as my grandfather passed away, I was fired from a job and acted so immature (showing my frustration) as my husband was being asked to lead in our church.
-Issues on the inside of us eventually come up and out when we don’t know how to deal with them.
+I had more disappointments to come as my grandfather passed away.
+I was fired from a job.
+I acted so immature (showing my frustration), as my husband was being asked to lead in our church.
+Issues on the inside of us eventually come out when we don’t deal with them.

 Thank goodness for God’s mercy and grace at work in all of our lives when we don’t deserve it, when we’re young or any age really, immature, hurting and such a baby in our faith walk.
 Even now, I may know more than I did, but I’m still learning about God’s great love for us.